Here’s how I think about my omni-channel marketing strategy: Picture a bike wheel.

 2) Segment Your Audience

-Once you’ve uncovered who’s buying what in which way, segment your audience for maximum impact.
+Once you’ve uncovered who’s buying what, and how they do it, segment your audience for maximum impact.

-CRM and marketing automation platforms will automatically segment your contacts based on the personas you’ve created as well as any other behavioral or demographic markers you choose.
-You decide how you want to divide your audience, and the technology will do the rest.
+CRM and marketing automation platforms will automatically segment your contacts based on the personas you’ve created, as well as any other behavioral or demographic markers that you choose.
+Then you can personalize your messaging for each segment – and even individual customers.
+(Read more about why your omnichannel marketing strategy needs marketing automation.)

 3) Align Content With Specific Buyer Journeys

-For example, Amazon gets personal with customers across email, social, Amazon Prime, Dash Button, Echo and beyond.
-Above we see a cart abandonment email that alludes to a previous intent to buy and then offers the customer an opportunity to complete their purchase.
+For example, Amazon gets personal with customers across email, social, Amazon Prime, and even in their homes with Alexa.
+In the example above, we see a cart abandonment email that responds to the customer’s earlier actions, and offers them the chance to finish up their purchase.

 4) Prioritize Channels and Devices

 80% of your results come from 20% of your efforts, right?
-Double down on the channels and devices your customers prefer, and invest in their experiences.
+So double down on the channels and devices your customers prefer, and invest in their experiences.
+Be everywhere your customers are, and don’t waste time on other channels.

 The best way to identify what’s working is to listen to what your audience is saying across channels.
 Social monitoring and marketing automation analytics will show you where your time and efforts can be best spent.

 Starbucks provides a great example of this.
 To appeal to the youth market, the premium coffee retailer added a rewards app to its omni-channel presence.
-Users can manage rewards, share with friends, purchase for pickup – and everything is updated instantly in their accounts.
+Users can manage rewards, share with friends, purchase for pickup – and see their accounts update in real time.

-By recognizing that its customers have gone digital, Starbucks has been able to improve its brand experience, cement loyalties and expand its market, all simultaneously.
+By recognizing that its customers have gone mobile, Starbucks has been able to improve its brand experience, cement loyalties, and expand its market, all simultaneously.
+They’re also able to offer a personalized experience for every single customer.

 5) Invest in Customer Support